+For a period of at least 12 months prior to commencement of wastewater discharge, the Consent Holder must take surface water quality samples on a quarterly basis within Waterloo Creek immediately upstream and downstream of the discharge point from the Land Contact Infiltration Device.
+The purpose of this sampling is to establish a baseline of stream quality prior to the commencement of the discharge.

+65. 66.
+Post-Operational Water Quality Samples

-Following the commencement of the discharge from the WWTP, the Consent Holder must conduct ecology surveys on a yearly basis, during spring, at the same locations within Waterloo Creek immediately upstream and downstream of the discharge point from the Land Contact Infiltration Device.
-Once the WWTP has been fully utilised at design capacity for a minimum period of two years, subject to Council approval, the in-stream monitoring frequency may be reduced to once every three years if results indicate the ecological community has been unaffected by the discharge.
-Ecological monitoring must be undertaken by a suitably qualified and experienced person, who must provide advice to the Consent Holder if results indicate the water quality has deteriorated because of the WWTP discharge.
+Following the first discharge from the WWTP, the Consent Holder must obtain surface water quality samples on a quarterly basis at the same locations within Waterloo Creek immediately upstream and downstream of the discharge point from the Land Contact Infiltration Device.

+Once the WWTP has been fully utilised at design capacity for a minimum period of two years, the stream monitoring frequency may be reduced to annually (instead of quarterly) provided that results indicate no significant change in surface water quality has resulted from the discharge.
+Water quality monitoring must be undertaken by a suitably qualified and experienced person, who must provide advice to the Consent Holder if results indicate the water quality has deteriorated because of the WWTP discharge.

-- 72. All surface water ecology surveys must, as a minimum, meet the following requirements: - (a) Provide an assessment of fish and macroinvertebrate communities, physical habitat quality, macrophytes and periphyton;
+66. 67.
+Water Quality Sample Parameters

+All surface water quality samples must be tested for the following parameters:

+(a) pH;

+(b) Total Suspended Solids;

+(c) Total ammoniacal nitrogen;

+(d) Nitrate-nitrogen;

+(e) Nitrite-nitrogen;

+(f) Total nitrogen;